anycable/anycable/docs/http_rpc.md

   http_rpc_mount_path: "/__some_other_anycable_path"
 ```

 That's it!
-Now configure your WebSocket to perform RPC over HTTP at your mount path (e.g., `/_anycable`).
+Now configure your AnyCable server to perform RPC over HTTP at your mount path (e.g., `/_anycable`).

 **NOTE:** If you don't use AnyCable gRPC server in any environment, you can avoid installing gRPC dependencies by using the `anycable-rails-core` gem instead of `anycable-rails`.